-- (a) that person possesses information in relation to a company which is not generally available to the market, and if it were generally available to the market, would be likely to effect the price or value of that company's shares (i.e. information that is "price sensitive"); and - (b) that person: - (i) buys or sells shares or other securities in the company; - (ii) procures someone else to buy or sell shares or other securities in the company; or - (iii) passes on that information to a third party where that person knows, or ought reasonably to know, that the third party would be likely to deal in the shares or securities or procure someone else to deal in the shares or securities of the company.
+- (a) that person possesses information in relation to a company which is not generally available to the market, and if it were generally available to the market, would be likely to effect the price or value of that company's shares (i.e. information that is "price sensitive"); and - (b) that person: - (i) buys or sells shares in the company; - (ii) procures someone else to buy or sell shares in the company; or - (iii) passes on that information to a third party where that person knows, or ought reasonably to know, that the third party would be likely to deal in the shares or procure someone else to deal in the shares of the company.